zesterer/nilts-oldish/README.md

 ### Why 'Nilts'?

 Nilts is an acroynm for 'New and Improved Leon Trotsky Simulator'.
 Don't ask me why.
+I think it originated as a joke between friends.

 ### How is Nilts licensed?

 Nilts and all code within the "src" directory of this repository is licensed under GPL 2 unless explicitly explained otherwise.
+Any libraries included with this repositories are licensed seperately as their creator intended.

 ### I've found a bug.
 What do I do?